 RBI Guidelines on AePS Simplified: What Users and Merchants Need to Know About Compliance

 Aadhaar-enabled Payment System (AePS) allows you to perform basic banking transactions using your Aadhaar number and fingerprint at micro-ATMs or banking correspondents.
-This system brings essential financial services to remote areas, ensuring financial inclusion for millions of Indians who might not have access to traditional bank branches.
+This system brings essential financial services to remote areas, ensuring financial inclusion for millions of Indians, many of whom have limited access to traditional bank branches.

 The Reserve Bank of India (RBI) regularly updates its guidelines to enhance the security and efficiency of digital payment systems like AePS.
 These new rules, effective in 2026, aim to protect users and merchants from fraud while making transactions smoother and more reliable for everyone involved.